 Above mentioned query execution flow is 1st step of the optimization ever keyword should be placed as per the above plan.
 The last 3 steps (7, 8, and 9) are most crucial because it will process all the records and then do operations accordingly.

 ‘Group by’ and ‘Having’ clauses are also taken time while execution because it uses aggregate functions in it.
 Along with that, it is necessary for you to know that if not necessary then don’t do for inbuilt functions.
-‘Convert’ an ‘Cast’ are the most frequent built-in functions that can extend the execution because of conversion.
+‘Convert’ and ‘Cast’ is the most frequent built-in functions that can extend the execution because of conversion.

 As mentioned above Joins are the most important part of any SQL statement because a good join increases the performance where wrong can mislead you.

-Less or no use of temp tables.
+The lessor or no use of temp tables.
 Temp tables tend to increase the complexities of the query because it increases the continuous use of ‘tempdb’ database.
-If necessary then create a clustered index on that temp table which increases the performance and doesn’t wait for temp table to be dropped automatically, drop it when it is of no use.
+If necessary then create a clustered index on that temp table which increases the performance and doesn’t wait for the temp table to be dropped automatically, drop it when it is of no use.

 Make your indexes unique using integer or unique identifier which increases the performances.
 A table must have one clustered key and can have one or more nonclustered keys.
 Use small data types for indexing.

-For the existence of any record don’t dependent on count statement in the query.
+For the existence of any record don’t dependent on the count statement in the query.

 For example, Always use ‘with (nolock)’ keyword to avoid locks while fetching records from the table.
 Avoid the use of ‘NOT IN’ statement in where condition, instead of that you can go for let join.
-The same way no need to go for ‘IN’ statement, you can simply use inner join.
+In the same way no need to go for the ‘IN’ statement, you can simply use inner join.

 Please avoid loops and cursors while creating any store procedure, because looping also causes CPU process usage and calling the same statement again and again.
 So avoid it is not needed.
 Use ‘UNION ALL’ instead of ‘UNION’ for combining two or more ‘select’ statements.